rpede/MobileProgramming24/_interactivity/quiz.md

 ## Add some data

-For simplicity we are just going to hardcode the quiz.
+For simplicity, we are just going to hard-code the quiz.
 Working with data from an REST-API will be shown in a future tutorial.

 Create a file `lib/quiz_data.dart` and add: